callchain/calld/Builds/XCode/README.md

 ```

 `brew` will generally install the latest stable version of any package, which
-should satisfy the cmake minimum version requirement for rippled.
+should satisfy the cmake minimum version requirement for calld.

 ### Install Package Config